If you're considering moving to a new city for the new year, Europe offers several attractive options.

-For the third time in the past five years, Vienna has captured the top spot in the Global Liveability Index, according to the annual report published by The Economist Intelligence Unit (EIU).
+For the third time in the past five years, Vienna captured the first spot in the 2022 Global Liveability Index, the annual report published by The Economist Intelligence Unit (EIU).

-The top ten rankings were dominated by western European cities, which make up half of those on the list.
+The top 10 was dominated by western European cities, which make up half of those on the list.

 Copenhagen follows Vienna in second place, with Zurich taking third place with Calgary in Canada.